stonne-simulator/stonne/README.md

 * `accumulation_buffer = [0,1]`

     Enables the accumulation buffer.
 Mandatory in Rigid architectures.
+Also needs to be set to 1 for SparseDense (SpMM) execution.

 * `print_stats = [0,1]`